Ballari district: Economy

-The major occupation of this district is agriculture and 75% of its total labour force is dependent on agriculture for its livelihood.
-The important crops grown are cotton, jowar, groundnuts, rice, sunflowers and cereals.
+Agriculture is the primary industry in Ballari district, with 75% of its total labour force.
+Primary crops grown are cotton, jowar, groundnuts, rice, sunflowers, and cereals.
 The net irrigated area is 37% of the net area sown.

-As of 1998, the main source of irrigation is Tungabhadra Dam (presently in Vijayanagara district).
+As of 1998, the primary source of irrigation is the Tungabhadra Dam in Vijayanagara District.
 The canal network accounts for 64% of the district's irrigated area.
-Important rivers are Tungabhadra, Hagari and Chikkahagari.
-The western taluks of the district have been plagued by low rainfall for successive years.
-However, during the current and preceding years, heavy rains have created havoc in the district leaving many in the lurch.
+The major rivers in the district are Tungabhadra, Hagari, and Chikkahagari, but the western taluks of the district have experienced low rainfall over successive years.
+However, periods of heavy rainfall have periodically caused significant flooding across the district.

 Industries

-Ballari district is rich in natural resources that need to be tapped to a great extent for the overall development of the district.
-This district is endowed with rich mineral resources.
-It has both metallic and non-metallic minerals.
-The metallic minerals include iron ore, manganese ore, gold, copper and lead.
-The non-metallic minerals include andalusite, asbestos, corundum, clay, dolomite, limestone, limekankan, moulding sand, quartz, soap stone, granite and red ochre.
-The metallic minerals are abundant is only two talukas, Sanduru and Ballari in the order of mining activity intensity.
-The annual production of Iron ore is anywhere between 2.75 and 4.5 million tonnes, and manganese ore between 0.13 million tonnes to 0.30 million tonnes (1991).The real estate prices have already started to shoot as more and more industries are finding their way into this city.
-Ballari to its credit has the second largest single rock mountain in the world.
+Ballari district possesses extensive natural resources that contribute to its industrial development.
+This district contains both metallic and non-metallic minerals.
+Its metallic minerals include iron ore, manganese ore, gold, copper, and lead, while non-metallic minerals include andalusite, asbestos, corundum, clay, dolomite, limestone, limekankan, moulding sand, quartz, soapstone, granite, and red ochre.
+The metallic minerals are most abundant in Sanduru and Ballari taluks, which lead the district in mining activity.
+As of 1991, annual production ranged between 2.75 and 4.5 million tonnes for iron ore, and 0.13 million tonnes to 0.30 million tonnes for manganese ore.
+Industrial expansion in the region has led to a corresponding increase in local property values.
+The city of Ballari is buuilt around a massive granite monolith, frequently described as one of the world's largest single rock formations.